flopezag/fiware-testbed-deploy/doc/admin.md

     fiwaretestbeddeploy/launch_vm.py

-In everything works correctly, you will obtain a set of logs like that:
+If everything works correctly, you will obtain a set of logs like that:

     RegionOne: VM with UUID 6a380709-e32a-45f5-9ec8-ea2450f24775
     Waiting for ACTIVE status.
 (Try1 /30)